alymaquiling/fib-cdkpipelines/README.md

 # Fibonacci sequence... with AWS CDK!

-This is a proof-of-concept project that demonstrates IaC AWS resource deployment using TypeScript development with CDK with the following goals:
+This is a proof-of-concept project that demonstrates IaC AWS resource deployment using TypeScript development with CDK.
+The goals of this project are:
 - Building a Pipeline using AWS CDK for application architectures defined using CDK
 - Building a Pipeline to be used with multiple projects (easily added or removed)
 - Deploying products composed of multiple deployable elements